jessetane/splicer/readme.md

       main: true
     },
     ports: {
-      80: true, // tls option will force any unencrypted traffic that looks like http to be redirected
+      80: true, // tls option will force any unencrypted traffic that looks like http to be redirected to https
       443: 4430
     }
   },
   secureTCP: {
+    tls: {
-    tls: true,
+      front: true,
+      back: false // tls option can be an object to indicate if backend connections should use tls },
     machines: {
       main: true
     },